 - They have to remove their face covering to take medication.

 By Regulation 5(1), a relevant person (including the operator of the transport service) can deny boarding of a vehicle providing a public transport service to a person not wearing a face covering.
 The relevant person can direct a person either to wear a face covering or disembark from a relevant vehicle.
 A constable can remove a passenger from a relevant vehicle, using reasonable force if necessary, if they fail to comply with a direction to disembark from the vehicle.

-The Explanatory Note gives rather more policy background than might usually be expected for a statutory instrument, and also – rather unusually – guidance as how the Department of Transport anticipates that the Regulations will be deployed:
+The Explanatory Memorandum gives rather more policy background than might usually be expected for a statutory instrument, and also – rather unusually – guidance as how the Department of Transport anticipates that the Regulations will be deployed:

 7.7.
 The Department will work with operators to ensure widespread communication around the need to wear face coverings on public transport, and to set out the clear exemptions from the need to wear them for particular individuals.
 The Department expects widespread participation by the public, the majority of whom are in favour of this policy initiative, and who we expect to be willing to wear face coverings to help protect others.